Abbasid architecture: The so-called Abbasid Palace

 The only potential Abbasid palace structure left in Baghdad is located in the al-Maidan neighborhood overlooking the Tigris, in what was formerly the citadel of the city.
 Popularly known as the "Abbasid Palace", the origins and nature of the structure have been debated by scholars, as there are no surviving inscriptions or texts that identify its name or function.
 The building was erected under Caliph al-Nasir or possibly al-Mustansir, in the late Abbasid period.
 It stands two stories high and contains a central courtyard and an iwan with a brick ceiling and façade.
 One of its most unique features is the series of muqarnas vaults that decorate the inside of its eastern gallery.

-Its design shares close similarities with the Mustansiriya Madrasa (completed in 1233), which has led some scholars to argue that it was actually a madrasa.
+Its design shares close similarities with the Mustansiriyya Madrasa (completed in 1233), which has led some scholars to argue that it was actually a madrasa.
 These scholars have commonly identified it as most likely being the Madrasa al-Sharabiya, a school for Islamic theology built in 1230 by Sharif al-Din Iqbal, while some have identified it as the Bishiriya Madrasa, built in 1255.
 Another scholar, Yasser Tabbaa, has argued that the building lacks some key features of a madrasa and therefore its identification as a palace remains more plausible.
 He notes that some historical sources mention the construction of the Dar al-Masnat ("House by the Breakwater") begun by al-Nasir around this location towards 1184, which could therefore correspond to this structure.
 Significant parts of the building were reconstructed in the 20th century by the State Establishment of Antiquities and Heritage, including restoration of the great iwan and the adjacent facades.